West Coast of Sweden | Visit Västsverige

-Once aboard, lock-in or brin your valuables, as you aren’t allowed to remain in the car for the crossing.
+Once aboard, lock-in or bring your valuables, as you aren’t allowed to remain in the car for the crossing.
 And don’t dally.
 Chop chop.
 Hurry upstairs toot suite.
-With only twenty minutes between the countries, there’s just barely enought time to grab a snack, peruse the Duty-Free, stock up and get back to your car before landing across the sound.
+With only twenty minutes between the countries, there’s just barely enough time to grab a snack, peruse the Duty-Free, stock up and get back to your car before landing across the sound.
 The Øresund.

 NORTH TO FJÄLLBACKA, SWEDEN

-Once in Sweden, follow the signs towards Göteborg.
+Once in Sweden, follow the signs towards Göteborg (Gothenburg).
 You will remain on the E6 for most of the drive to charming little Fjällbacka on the west coast of Sweden.
 This is Västsverige.
 West Sweden.
 We rented a cozy cottage from Airbnb near the water.

 Never tried Airbnb?
 We love the flexibility, charm and homey feel of staying in an apartment or private home when we travel.
 Being able to save costs while cooking part of our meals in an added advantage.
 Space for growing children to claim – that we all can get behind.